 The service staff actually must remain prepared to handle any unforeseen circumstances which include −

 The service staff needs to be careful while carrying the trays in their hands and going around the dining area.
-They need to follow a decorum while carrying and loading the trays.
+They need to follow the given rules −

-The following are some meticulous ways while serving food or beverage.
+Following are some meticulous ways while serving food or beverages.

-Bring the food to the guest table unless it is buffet service.
+Bring food to the guest table if it is not a buffet service.

-Always present the food from the guest’s left side in case of formal dining.
+Present the food from guest’s left side in case of formal dining.